dancer1325/cucumber-docs/content/docs/cucumber/step-definitions.md

 # State management

+* == store state | instance variables
-* TODO:
+* allows
-A step definition can transfer state to a subsequent step definition by storing state in instance variables.
+  * transferring state from a step definition -- to a -- subsequent step definition

 {{% block "javascript" %}}
-{{% warn "No arrow functions" %}}
+{{% warn "❌NO arrow functions❌" %}}
-Please note that if you use arrow functions, you will have to create a variable representing state outside of the steps, in order to share state between steps!
+* if you use arrow functions -> create a variable / represent state outside of the steps

 ```javascript
 let cukesState;